 Portfolio Optimization.
 Our investments in innovative product development should result in a multi-generational pipeline for our key products.
-Consistent with Integra's competitive advantage, our product development efforts will focus on regenerative medicine, and other projects with the potential for significant returns on investment.
+Consistent with Integra's competitive advantage, our product development efforts, which are now under the leadership of our new Chief Scientific Officer, will focus on regenerative technologies and other projects with the potential for significant returns on investment.
 We are also funding clinical evidence to support successful launches and improved reimbursement for existing products.
-Further, we have identified low-growth, low-margin products and product franchises for discontinuation and will continue to look at ways of focusing our portfolio.
-Additionally, we are open to considering divestiture opportunities under the appropriate circumstances.
+These recent planning efforts have contributed to a much more active schedule of product launches for 2015.
+Further, we are focusing the investments we make into core strategic areas, and to that end, we decided in 2014 to spin-off our spine business.
+We also continue to identify low-growth, low-margin products and product franchises for discontinuation and will continue to look at other ways of optimizing our portfolio.

 Geographic Expansion.
-We generate less than one quarter of our revenues from markets outside the United States whereas most large medical device companies earn around half of their revenues internationally.
+We generate less than one quarter of our revenues from markets outside the United States, whereas most large medical technology companies produce around half of their revenues internationally.
 We therefore see an opportunity to accelerate revenue growth by increasing our international presence.
-We are securing ownership or other control of our product registrations and distribution system, and expanding our infrastructure in key markets.
+We are securing ownership or other control of our product registrations and distribution system, and expanding our commercial infrastructure in key markets.
 We also have a prioritized plan for registering and launching our existing products in countries where we already have some selling presence, but are missing key leading brands.
-We expect these efforts to increase our international business to a larger proportion of our overall revenues.
+We expect the commercial focus on key markets and a mix of products that carry both high margins and relevant price points to increase our international business to a larger proportion of our overall revenues.

 Strategic Corporate Development.
 Over the years, we have successfully acquired and in-licensed businesses, products and technologies to grow our business.
 Our corporate development program is a core competency, and an important part of our strategy is to continue to pursue strategic transactions and licensing agreements to increase scale.
-Heading into 2014, integrating the DuraSeal[®] product lines will be a key objective, as will identifying additional opportunities.
-Acquisitions in particular may add a technology, expand international distribution, leverage one of our existing sales channels, or provide a new channel for an existing technology.
-These capabilities are increasingly important to remain competitive in today's environment.
+Heading into 2015, integrating the MicroFrance and Metasurg acquisitions will be a key objective, as will identifying additional opportunities.
+Acquisitions, in particular, may expand international distribution, add a technology, increase the scale of one of our current portfolios, or provide access into an adjacent growth area.
+We focus our efforts on the clinical areas of wound care, small bone orthopedics, and specialty surgical applications.
+In addition to acquisitions, we will be investing in targeted additions to our sales organization to improve market coverage.
+Our corporate development capabilities are increasingly important to remain competitive in today's environment.